SundhedOpdateretmarts 26, 2026

 The HPV vaccine has accumulated significant wins in reducing rates of cancer mortality.
 Clinical leaders are perfectly positioned to keep the momentum.

-Human papillomavirus (HPV) is one of the most common viruses that can cause cancer, and has been linked to malignancy in more than six areas of the human body.
-Twelve HPV strains associated with cancers in both men and women include throat, anal, penile, cervical, vaginal, and vulvar cancer.
-HPV infection causes about 5% of cancers worldwide, according to the World Health Organization.
+Human papillomavirus (HPV) is one of the most common viruses that can cause cancer, and it has been linked to malignancy in more than six areas of the human body.
+Twelve HPV strains are associated with cancers in both men and women, including throat, anal, penile, cervical, vaginal, and vulvar cancer, according to the World Health Organization.

 The HPV vaccine has been outstandingly effective in preventing cervical cancer and improving patients’ lives—and there are still significant gains on the horizon for administrative and clinical leaders who understand the dynamics of the disease and vaccine.